tvsa-sandbox/AMP/README.md

 </p>

-Desing System project for the TVSA sites syles.
+Desing System AMP project for the TVSA sites syles.
 Front-end Styled Components framework for faster and easier web style development.

 ## 📖 Table of contents